rrovetto/CCSDS-Navigation-Data-Messages-Ontologies/README.md

 - https://ntrs.nasa.gov/citations/20210008315
 - https://github.com/rrovetto/Orbital-Space-Ontology-Project
 ##  Access
-- In-progresss (pending formal support to develop).
-Subject to revision.
-No claims to completeness.
+- Contact to purchase use of the models
 - Funding/sponsors, work collaborations or a PhD study opportunity are needed to continue, sustain and complete development.
 [Contact the author with interest and offers to help formally support or discuss formal work collaborations](https://ontospace.wordpress.com/contact) [Or Contact via email(mailto:rrovetto@terpalum.umd.edu)

-## Warranty
+## Disclaimer and Warranty
+All content, software, products, etc. ("works" for short) are presented and provded "AS IS".
 No warranty.
 No liability.
-Presented "AS IS".
-No claims to completeness.
-Subject to revision.
+The author, developer(s) and copyright holder are not liable for any damages or problems resulting from use of the works.
+All works subject to revision.
+No claims to completeness or accuracy.

 ## Copyright
-©2018-2023, Robert J. Rovetto.
+©2018-2025, Robert J. Rovetto.
 All rights reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
-No warranty.
-Presented "AS IS".
-Author and copyright holder is not liable.
-All content, work and products are subject to revision.
-No claims to completeness or complete accuracy.